Operation Brevity: Aftermath

 Operation Brevity failed to achieve most of its objectives, succeeding only in retaking the Halfaya Pass.
-The British lost five tanks destroyed and a further 13 were damaged but the tank regiments suffered no losses in personnel.
+The British lost five tanks destroyed and a further 13 damaged, but the tank regiments suffered no losses in personnel.
 Total casualties amounted to at least 206 men.
 The 1st Durham Light Infantry suffered the most during the operation losing 196 men killed, wounded or captured.
 The 2nd Scots Guards lost one man killed and four wounded, the 3rd Coldstream Guards lost one man killed and the 11th Hussars suffered four men wounded.
 Losses among the 2nd Rifle Brigade are unknown.
 German casualties numbered three tanks (a Panzer II and two Panzer IIIs, although several more suffered minor damage) and 258 men killed, wounded or captured.
 Jack Greene and Alessandro Massignani place total Italian losses at 395.
 Allied accounts record the capture of 347 of these men.